delphinbock/player/README.md

-You can report issues related to the game: [issues](https://github.com/delphinbock/player/issues)
+You can report issues related to the player: [issues](https://github.com/delphinbock/player/issues)

 ![Image demo player](demo.png)